 One of the most unspoilt countries in South East Asia, Cambodia is a fascinating mix of breathtaking scenery, simple cultures and traditions.
 There is a great surge to see the highlights of Phnom Penh and Angkor Wat but travellers really wish to explore Cambodia’s hidden charms, meet the locals as they travel through pretty rural countryside, and get off the beaten track to visit remote temples.

-UNLEASH YOUR MOJO: ON THIS 10-DAY JOURNEY FROM ANGKOR TO THE NORTH.
+UNLEASH YOUR MOJO: ON THIS 10-DAY JOURNEY FROM ANGKOR TO CAMBODIA'S NORTH.

 This tour was designed for travellers who like a brief tour of the Angkor temples and not be overwhelmed by them.
 The tour is combined with a short stay in Phnom Penh and an introduction of the north Cambodia.